amponce/market-intel/outstatic/content/pages/the-natural-gas-update.md

 ***THE NATURAL GAS UPDATE for 3-17-23***

 *HAPPY ST. PATRICK’S DAY!*

-THE driving FACTORS
+THE Driving FACTORS

-**NYMEX **– Down approximately $0.17 from a week ago and down $2.50 from a year ago.
+\*\*NYMEX \*\*– Down approximately $0.17 from a week ago and down $2.50 from a year ago.
 We’re moving in the right direction, but it won’t last forever.
 Some “experts” believe the sub-$2.00 region could be tested in the near term, once better weather shows up.
 On the bullish side, $3.00 seems to be as high as any bull run wants to go, for the time being.
 The upward resistance points are $3.14 and $3.18.
 On the downside, we’re looking at $1.96 followed by $1.75.
 Not all months are priced equally so we shouldn’t expect to pick up Dec ’23 – March ’24 for anywhere near these prices.
 In my humble opinion, NYMEX, just like Basis, will continue to experience greater range and swing than what we have been used to over the past years.
 Today’s NYMEX is down as much as $0.15.

 **BASIS** – Basis prices remain elevated here in California due to a few things - below normal temperatures is one of them and it seems temps could return to normal within a few weeks.
 That may shorten our shoulder season where we hope to buy fixed prices on the cheap(er).
 The bigger factor right now is that of the scheduled maintenance on pipelines.
 This maintenance is limiting much needed capacity for all delivery points within California.
 Maintenance is scheduled to be completed by the time the weather gets back to normal so maybe, just maybe, we see a strong downward correction by mid-April for Basis prices.
 MAYBE….